Dealing with Jealousy

 Overcoming Jealousy eBook

-If you are more interested in self help strategies for dealing with jealousy rather than individualised coaching, then I offer the low cost option of an ebook on overcoming jealousy which you can purchase online.
+If you are interested in self help strategies for dealing with jealousy rather than individualised coaching, then I offer the low cost option of an ebook on overcoming jealousy which you can purchase online.

 The ebook provides a practical step by step programme of exercises or assignments for you to work through to build up a series of strategies for taking control of your jealousy on a number of different fronts.